 1. Raw data on wave, ray, and field directions; Fresnel coefficients; reflectance and transmittance.

--surfaces of the ordinary and extraordinary waves inside the uniaxial medium (their intersection with the plane of incidence,
+2. The -surfaces of the ordinary and extraordinary waves inside the uniaxial medium (their intersection with the plane of incidence, - plane).

 Snapshots 2 and 3: air-glass and glass-air (isotropic-isotropic) interfaces.
 Total internal reflection conditions are met in the second case for angles of incidence larger than about 41.5°.